jborjon/jborjon.github.io/notes/about-page-notes.md

 Hi, I'm Joseph, and I live, breathe, and dream writing so you can focus on running your business without ever worrying about your content again.

+If subpar grammar could be [costing you business opportunities](https://hbr.org/2013/03/good-grammar-should-be-everyon), can you imagine what publishing lackluster content could be doing for your reputation?

 I don't want you to struggle the same way I did [go into story].

 ## My Story